Help with rent

 A bedroom needed by an overnight carer

-You must show that your child both needs and gets regular overnight care, and you must also normally show that your child also gets either DLA care component at the middle/highest rate or the daily living component of Personal Independence Payment.
+You must show that your child both needs and gets regular overnight care, and you must also normally show that your child also gets either Disability Living Allowance care component at the middle/highest rate or the daily living component of Personal Independence Payment.
 If they do not receive one of these benefits then your housing benefit office can use their discretion to allow an extra bedroom so long as they are satisfied that overnight care is needed.
 However, the Universal Credit office cannot use its discretion in this way.

 Unfortunately housing benefit rules do not currently allow an extra room for other reasons linked to disability, for example to store disability equipment.